flamion/crypty/README.md

-# Encoder V3
+# Crypty

-Encoder V3 is just a rewrite of a tool a friend made for another friend.
+Crypty is just a rewrite of a tool a friend made for another friend.
 It is used to quickly and easily encrypt/decrypt files.